Making a Worm Bin

 Want to get into worm composting but don't want to buy a professionally made bin?
 This guide is for you!

-Converting a Plastic Tote into a Worm Farm
+Using a Plastic Bin as a Worm Farm

 1. Make sure it is at least 6 inches deep